 Though published in 2008, Wolverine: First Class #9 tells a story taking place in the early 80s where Wolverine takes on Shang-Chi, Master of Kung Fu!

-As the 1970s boom in martial arts appearances in pop culture passed and until the resurgence in 2000 (with Crouching Tiger, Hidden Dragon), Shang-Chi kind of faded into obscurity.
-He did pop up on occasion on several titles as a guest star or even as lead for a short arc.
+Following the end of the 1970s martial arts boom in pop culture and until the resurgence in 2000 (with Crouching Tiger, Hidden Dragon), Shang-Chi kind of faded into obscurity.
+During those years, he did appear occasionally as a guest star or as the lead in a short arc story.

 - Moon Knight Special #1